 In a macabre press announcement, the prime minister, Boris Johnson, said "...and I must level with you, level with the British public, many more families are going to lose loved ones before their time." after calling Covid-19 the "worst public health crisis for a generation."

-On the 23rd of March, the prime minister addressed to the nation stricter measures to prevent the spread of the virus.
+On March the 23rd, the prime minister addressed to the nation stricter measures to prevent the spread of the virus.
 He gave a clear instruction saying "From this evening I must give the British people a very simple instruction - you must stay at home."
-After 3 weeks, the new measures will be reviewed.
-While the public have called it a "lockdown", the government has no officially called for a lockdown in the UK, though they have enforced stricter measures.
+Despite the government saying the restrictions will be reviewed after 3 weeks, it is not likely that the restrictions will be lifted.

 These stricter measures were put in place after much of the British public ignored previous warnings.
 Public spaces, including libraries and parks, were closed.
 All non-essential businesses and restaurants were to be shut.
 Mr Johnson urged everyone who is not a key worker to stay at home, adding that police will be granted powers to issue fines for people who fail to comply.
 You can read the full transcript of his speech here.